 The debate always ensues whether to use a shovel or cylinder clam gun to best dig clams.
 Either and both work well (although, besting competitions have broken out amongst families and friends).
 Buck’s Bikes rents/sells both shovels and clam guns, clam bags, nets, lights, and headlamps.
 Buck himself offers guided clam digging experiences on Mocrocks beach below Seabrook.
 Guided digs begin 2 hours before low tide.

 To dig clams using either a shovel or cylinder clam gun, watch these videos from the WDFW, Digging Razor Clams in Washington or Digging Razor Clams with Kids in Washington.
-Buck’s Bikes website also has good information on what to look for and how to dig.
+Buck’s Northwest website also has good information on what to look for and how to dig.

 Know your limit